 Your private island getaway promises a wealth of adventure, on shore, at sea, or below the ocean's surface.
 Stroll white sands to the island's deserted lighthouse, keeping an eye out for sea turtle hatchlings.
-Explore some of the most beautiful reefs on earth, all within easy reach of the resort.
+Explore some of the most beautiful places to visit in Mozambique which include exquisite reefs on earth, all within easy reach of the resort.

 Our island water sports centre offers complimentary non-motorised toys, from kayaks to stand-up paddleboards.
 Explore the perimeter of the island, gazing at the coral life below.